pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/relationship-between-datums.md

 A Pachyderm pipeline takes a datum or datums from the source, processes it or them, and places the result either as a single datum or multiple datums to the output repository.
-You can configure how you want your data to be processed, either as a single datum or as multiple datums.
+You can configure how you want your data to be processed, as a single datum or as multiple datums.
-You can also configure how you want the data to be uploaded to the output repository - either as one datum, or file, or as multiple datums, or files.
+You can also configure how you want the data to be uploaded to the output repository,either as one datum or file, or as multiple datums or files.
 This concept is called the relationship between datums.

 Relationships between datums boil down to the following categories: